dialogs/android-filolo/README.md

 To install the library simply do the following,

 1. Open this project in Android Studio and then build it.
-Then navigate to the folders `app -> build -> outputs -> aar` and select the generated `.aar` file and copy it to the `libs` folder of your project.
+Then navigate to the folders `app -> build -> outputs -> aar` and select the generated `.aar` file
+2. Then modify your project's `build.gradle` file found in the app folder and add the dependency `implementation fileTree(dir: 'libs', include: ['*.jar','*.aar'])` or modify the dependency to include `.aar` files if it already exists. and copy it to the `libs` folder of your project.
-2. Alternatively install it as a gradle dependency from `jcenter()` by adding it to the dependencies section of your project i.e
+3. Alternatively install it as a gradle dependency from `jcenter()` by adding it to the dependencies section of your project i.e
 ```
 dependencies {
     implementation 'com.filolo.fileselector:filolo:0.1.0'
     ...
 }
 ```
-3. Then modify your project's `build.gradle` file found in the app folder and add the dependency `implementation fileTree(dir: 'libs', include: ['*.jar','*.aar'])` or modifiy the dependency to include `.aar` files if it already exists.
 4. Finally clean and build your project to now use the library.

 ## Usage